yalhariri/yalhariri.github.io/_pages/en-uk/about.md

 ---

 I am a Machine Learning and AI Engineer at [Qualitrol Corporation](https://www.qualitrolcorp.com/), where I help drive innovation through Generative AI and Large Language Models (LLMs).
-My hands-on experience includes:

-  - RAG & CAG pipelines
-  - Prompt engineering
-  - Cloud-native deployments across major platforms
+My hands-on experience includes: RAG & CAG pipelines, Prompt engineering, and Cloud-native deployments across major platforms.

 I have a strong background in technical computing and analytics, with experience across both academia and global industry.
 In a recent role at an international company, I developed chatbots and RAG/CAG systems, fine-tuned pretrained LLMs, and automated processes for customer support, developer assistance, and report generation.
 These solutions significantly boosted team productivity by enhancing engagement and reducing manual efforts.